karimarttila/go/simpleserver/README.md

 # Go

 I was using [Go](https://golang.org//) 1.11 on Ubuntu18 when implementing this Simple Server.
-I used [dep](https://github.com/golang/go/wiki/PackageManagementTools) tool to mangage Go packages:

 You have to set the $GOPATH and $GOROOT environmental variables to point to your Go project directory and where your Go installation is.
 See example in (setenv.sh)[TODO].